Home

 Seething racists in high office, who cleverly signal their supporters to maintain old traditions.
 Meaning, to help cleanse the nation of ambitious BIPOC people.
 Glorifying selfishness and exploitation.

 Many pundits and populists are crude, and grasping, though not particularly evil.
 Many of them actually enjoy multiracial support.
-Exploitation and poverty are found in every society and under each system, but some people are more realistic.
+Exploitation and poverty are found in every society and under each system, but some people won't admit this.

 Prejudice and violence long predate any known politician, and are likely to outlive them all.
 Politicians are not devils or saviors, though many voters regard them as such.
 Better to strive forward in our own immediate spheres, then reach out to larger ones.